saadeghi/daisyui/README.md

 - **RTL supported**
   Enable `rtl` config for right to left layouts.
 - **Pure CSS**
   No script file, no dependencies.
-2KB gzip!
+Works on all frameworks and environments!

 </details>